 Bolt 101 - Wizard Window

 Welcome to the Getting Started of Bolt.
 Here we will go through the first steps to get your project up and running Bolt in no time.
-If you did not download the package from the Asset Store yet, you can download it from this link or search for
+Please download/import the package.

 After the import is completed, you will be greeted by the